nrfconnect/sdk-nrf/doc/nrf/ug_matter_gs_adding_clusters.rst

 It is not used directly by Matter applications, but it is used to generate the source files for handling given clusters.

 The ZAP file can be edited using `ZCL Advanced Platform`_ (ZAP tool), a third-party tool that is a generic templating engine for applications and libraries based on Zigbee Cluster Library.
-This tool is provided with the Matter submodule.
+This tool is provided with the Matter repository in the |NCS|.

 To edit clusters using the ZAP tool, complete the following steps: